Grand Canyon South Rim

 Interstate 40 to State Route 64

 This is the most direct route from just east of Williams to Grand National Park, a distance of about 52 miles.
 It is a wide two-lane highway that is straight and without any steep hills.
 The scenery is OK through high desert terrain with distant mountain views.
-There is gas and other services along the way, including at Valle about half way to the park.
+Gas and other services are available along the way, including at Valle about half way to the park.
 The trip takes about an hour.

 US 180 to SR 64 at Valle